chrisj-skinner/react-gulp-browerify-babel-starter/README.md

 		index.html

-For more information about what each task does - view the [gulpfile.babel.js](https://github.com/chrisj-skinner/gulp-bootstrap-less-browserify-babel-browsersync/blob/sass-version/gulpfile.babel.js)
+For more information about what each task does - view the [gulpfile.babel.js]()

 ## Contributing

 Pull requests are the way to go here.
-I apologise in advance for the slow action on pull requests and issues.
+Apologies in advance for the slow action on pull requests and issues.
 Please match the naming convention and be as explicit as possible.
 That last one is important.

 ## Copyright and License

-Code released under the [MIT](https://github.com/chrisj-skinner/gulp-bootstrap-less-browserify-babel-browsersync/blob/sass-version/LICENSE) license.
+Code released under the [MIT]() license.